Magnesium is a most critical mineral for optimal health and recovery.

 Magnesium Chloride is a highly absorbable, effective way to raise magnesium levels.

 Chloride is important for detoxification, but if you’re low in sodium (many hypothyroid and CFS folks are), taking more chloride could “lower” sodium further.

-I have achieved very good results with this product in the past.
+I have had good results with this product in the past.
 The magnesium felt extremely absorbable and gave me a boost in energy and cognitive function many times that I took it.
-In fact, it seemed to work so well that I didn’t seem to need to take magnesium for some time after finishing two bottles of this product.

 - High absorbability